ccadden/beat-the-box/README.md

 # Beat the Box
-Dumb simulation for family drinking game
+Basic simulation for family drinking game.